mtsoares/kubernetes-lab/Lab01/README.md

 # Lab 01

-On this lab, we will be installing a simple single-node Kubenetes cluster using K3s distribution.
+In this lab, we will be installing a simple single-node Kubenetes cluster using K3s distribution.
 For more details about K3s, check the official documentation: https://k3s.io/ (not mandatory for the lab).

 You need this information from your instructor:
 * An IP and an FQDN for your lab instance.